correttojs/atticodellino/README.md

 # atticodellino

-Nextjs project for a website apartment linked to GraphCMS
+Nextjs project for a website apartment linked to GraphCMS.